ethereum/remix-ide/docs/layout.md

 ![Remix IDE Hometab.](images/layout/a-hometab.png)

-The home tab is located in the Main Panel.
-It can be closed, just like any of the main panel tabs.
+The Home Tab is located in the Main Panel.
+It can be closed, just like any of the Main Panel tabs.
 You can also access it (even if closed) by clicking the Remix logo at the top of the icon panel.

 The home tab contains links to resources, announcements, tutorials, featured plugins and methods for loading files into Remix and shortcuts for connecting Remix to your local filesystem.

-## Solidity Compiler

-Clicking the **Solidity button** in the featured plugins section of the home tab will activate **Solidity Static Analysis** and **Solidity Unit Testing** as well as the Solidity Compiler and Deploy & Run (which are there by default).

-To see all the plugins go to the **Plugin Manager** - by selecting the plug in the icon panel.
-You can also get there by clicking the **Explore all plugins** button from the hometab on the "most used plugins" list.

 ## Plugin Manager

 In Remix, you only need to load the functionality you need - and the Plugin Manager is where you manage what plugins are turned off or on.

 The Plugin Manager is also the place you go when you are creating your own plugin and you want to load your local plugin into Remix.
-In that case you'd click on the "Connect to a Local Plugin" link at the top of the Plugin Manager panel.
+In that case, you'd click on the "Connect to a Local Plugin" link at the top of the Plugin Manager panel.